The Ultimate Guide To Yellowstone National Park

-Best Time To Visit Yellowstone National Park: Yellowstone National Park receives a good amount of snowfall, so most of the roads in the Park are closed in the winter, except the Mammoth section in the northeast corner of the Park.
+Best Time To Visit Yellowstone National Park: Yellowstone National Park receives a good amount of snowfall, so most of the roads in the Park are closed in the winter, except the Mammoth section in the northwest corner of the Park.
 Road closures for winter begin around late October and are in effect through late May, making June through mid-October the best time to visit Yellowstone National Park.

 June, July, and August are the busiest months in Yellowstone, and due to its popularity, the campgrounds and the lodges are often sold out during these three months.
 So, if you’re planning to visit Yellowstone during the peak seasons, you must make your lodging reservations in way advance.
 If you don’t mind a little cooler weather, the shoulder months, May, September, and October, are a great choice to beat the crowd in Yellowstone National Park.

 Yellowstone National Park Operating Hours & Seasons: The Park is open all year-round and 24 hours a day.
 However, some of the park facilities, including the visitor centers, park entrances, and lodges, are seasonal and are open only outside the winter months.

 - Yellowstone National Park Entrances: There’re five entrances to Yellowstone National Park, one on each side and two on the north side of the Park.
 However, all entrances are seasonal except the North entrance that leads to the Mammoth Hot Springs area, which is open year-round.